Introduction

 the wave equation were each

-introduced with a promise that the present page now redeems: the classical
+introduced with a promise that the present page now redeems.
+The classical

-different — given values of \(u\) on the boundary \(\partial\Omega\) of a spatial
+boundary.
+Given values of \(u\) on the boundary \(\partial\Omega\) of a spatial

 A second characterization stands alongside the first.
-Setting the time derivative
+Setting the time derivative of

-zero, reduces each equation to a single common form:
+reduces each equation to a single common form:

 \[

-\Delta u \;=\; \partial_{xx} u + \partial_{yy} u \;=\; 0.
+\Delta u = \partial_{xx} u + \partial_{yy} u = 0.

 \]

-The Laplace equation is the time-evolution endpoint of the other two classical
+The Laplace equation is the time-evolution endpoint of the other two classical PDEs.

-a soap film stretched across a wire frame.
-The solutions of \(\Delta u = 0\) —
+the shape of a soap film stretched across a wire frame.
+The solutions of

-called harmonic functions — are the static, equilibrium
+\(\Delta u = 0\), called harmonic functions, are the static,

-analogues of the dynamical objects studied in the heat and wave pages.
+equilibrium analogues of the dynamical objects studied in the heat and wave pages.

 A third characterization, the most analytic of the three, asks what controls the